heslabs/GroveVisionV2_IPCam/02_Deploy_HTTP_Server/README.md

-# Deploy a Http Server With XIAO ESP32C3 Sense
+# Deploy a Http Server with XIAO ESP32C3 Sense

 ### Step 1: Download and install Arduino IDE
 Optional if already installed